S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Experiments

 \subsubsection{Single Surrogate Attacks}

-Table \ref{rn50_trans} reports the single surrogate model (ResNet-50) evaluation.
-Herein the transformed copies per iteration for SSA, SIA, BSR, and DeCoWa are limited to 1.
-We also set $m_{1}=1, m_{2}=5$ for Admix to ensure a fair comparison with SI.
-The results demonstrate that the proposed S$^{4}$ST exhibits superior performance, not only achieving significantly higher average tSuc than existing transformation techniques, surpassing H-Aug by 14.2\% and ODI by 24.9\%, but also leading in terms of efficiency, with computational time only 25.7\% of H-Aug and 28.4\% of ODI.
-In fact, as can be seen in conjunction with Fig. \ref{casestudy}, even the simple scaling transformation and our S$^{4}$ST-\textit{Base} are sufficient to achieve transferability on par with all methods except for T/H-Aug.
-And the further enhancements through block-wise scaling and complementary augmentations synergistically contribute to the final superior performance.
-This comparison is extended to alternative surrogate models (without further tuning the parameters), with results reported in Table \ref{alter_trans}, and various attack iterations in Fig. \ref{t-s-plot}.
-Our method consistently outperforms the others by clear margins.
+Table \ref{rn50_trans} details the single-surrogate (ResNet-50) evaluation.
+S$^{4}$ST exhibits dominant performance, surpassing H-Aug and ODI by 14.2\% and 24.9\% in average tSuc, respectively.
+It is also highly efficient, requiring only 25.7\% and 28.4\% of the computational time of H-Aug and ODI.
+Notably, aligning with Fig. \ref{casestudy}, even simple scaling or S$^{4}$ST-\textit{Base} achieves transferability rivaling all baselines except T/H-Aug, while block-wise scaling and complementary augmentations synergistically secure the final SoTA performance.
+Furthermore, perturbations from all methods saturate under the $\ell_{\infty}$ constraint, exhibiting negligible $\ell_{2}$ norm differences.
+This consistent superiority extends to alternative surrogate models (Table \ref{alter_trans}, without retuning) and varying attack iterations (Fig. \ref{t-s-plot}).